Barriers to Playing Golf and Why You Should Start Now

-I'll be the first to admit, there is a barrier to entry that is unique to golf.
-You may not be good at basketball, but if I tossed you one, you probably have a general idea how to dribble and the goal of shooting it through that "basketball ring."
+I'll be the first to admit that there is a barrier to entry that is unique to golf.
+You may not be good at basketball, but if I tossed you one, you probably have a general idea of how to dribble and the goal of shooting it through that "basketball ring."
 It may be awkward and clunky, but there's a good chance we'd be able to toss a football back and forth to each other.
 A few months ago I played backyard volleyball with some friends.
 Anyone watching wouldn't mistake us for pros, but that didn't keep us from playing and having fun.

 Golf is different.
 Most people I meet don't have a visualization of what it looks like.
 If they've never swung or held a golf club before, it doesn't come naturally.
-The rules sounds complicated and the goal seems difficult.
+The rules sound complicated and the goal seems difficult.
 I'm supposed to get it in a cup that small in how many tries?!
 For many people, golf will remain this mysterious "other" that is not for them.
 And that likely would have been my story as well, if not for my parents.

 When I was in high school, my parents required me to participate on a high school sports team.
 Being the practical video gamer that I was, I chose the sport with the shortest season and didn't involve locker rooms.
 Golf!
 I went to a smaller religious school that had a fairly competitive golf team for its size.
 It was completely merit-based, which means I finally made junior varsity my senior year.
 (Some of the schools we played against were not so competitive, I would have been varsity on more than one, even in my underclassmen years).

 Something happened after I graduated from high school.
 I got better at golf.
 The lack of pressure definitely helped.
 It was also momentum building.
 As I got better I played more which helped me get better.
-As you read my story of it taking 4 years to even enjoy golf, you may be wondering why I'm suggesting it now.
+As you read my story of it taking four years to even enjoy golf, you may be wondering why I'm suggesting it now.
 I want you to learn from my mistakes.
-Its never been easier to get into golf for the first time.
+It's never been easier to get into golf for the first time.
 You don't have to take as long as I did to enjoy it.
 Here's what I've learned.

 Its never been easier to start playing golf!